 Most index values fall in a range between -20 and 60.
-The average ProScore over the entire 199 farms and ranches is 18.64.
+The average ProScore over the entire 176 farms and ranches is 20.63.
 In addition to direct comparisons between farms, the ProScore allows a producer to evaluate his outlook relative to all of the participants in the FARM Assistance system by looking at percentile rankings.
 Figure 2 illustrates the ProScore scale and the corresponding percentile rankings.
-For example, a ProScore of 37 corresponds to the 80th percentile in the FARM Assistance database.
-That means if you have a ProScore of 37 or better, your outlook is better than 80 percent of the producers in the database.
-On the other hand, if your ProScore is -5, your outlook is at the 10th percentile, meaning 90% of the group has a better financial outlook than you do.
+For example, a ProScore of 42 corresponds to the 80th percentile in the FARM Assistance database.
+That means if you have a ProScore of 42 or better, your outlook is better than 80 percent of the producers in the database.
+On the other hand, if your ProScore is -12, your outlook is at the 10th percentile, meaning 90% of the group has a better financial outlook than you do.

-In an effort to characterize the successful farm or ranch, the group of 199 producers was split into 3 categories of projected financial success.
+In an effort to characterize the successful farm or ranch, the group of 176 producers was split into three categories of projected financial success.
 The categories of success are also illustrated in Figure 2 by the colored ranges in the scale.
 The ProScore for every operation was sorted from highest to lowest score.
-The top third, or those above the 66th percentile, are labeled successful.
+The top third, or "This program can give you the confidence to make the tough choices to insure your farm's future profitability.
+It is worth the time and effort." - Steve Raymond, Swisher County Producer those above the 66th percentile, are labeled successful.
 The middle third of the group is identified as those whose outlook appears to be stable.
-Finally the bottom third, those with a ProScore that fell below the 33rd percentile, we describe as financially stressed.
+Finally the bottom third. those with a ProScore that fell below the 33rd percentile, we describe as financially stressed.
 With three groups of producers, and each group projecting a different degree of financial success, we are able to describe many of the characteristics of the groups and begin to learn what separates the financially successful, stable, and stressed agricultural producers.